-SoCalGas and SDG&E's total loaded project cost of \$2,566,211 is reasonable and should be approved.
-SoCalGas and SDG&E engaged in prudent cost avoidance efforts (adding incidental mileage to the project to hydrotest one continuous test rather than incurring costs associated with two separate tests; designing the project to facilitate future PSEP projects cost effectively; and using non-potable water); engaged in reasonable efforts to promote competitive and market-based rates for contractor services and materials (see Chapter II (Phillips) (approximately 98% of PSEP agreements with contractors and suppliers were either competitively bid or through agreements entered into using market-based rates based on a recent competitive sourcing event)); and used a reasonable amount of company and contractor resources given the project's complexity (an over two-mile hydrotest in populated areas) and work scope changes (expanded scope to address a leak, need for a Caltrans permit, installation of pipe to avoid impacting the community and facilitate future PSEP work, and installation of additional pressure control fittings not anticipated in the original scope of work).
+SoCalGas and SDG&E's total loaded project cost of \$3,146,4892,566,211 is reasonable and should be approved.
+SoCalGas and SDG&E engaged in prudent cost avoidance efforts (adding incidental mileage to the project to hydrotest one continuous test rather than incurring costs associated with two separate tests; designing the project to facilitate future PSEP projects cost effectively; and using non-potable water); engaged in reasonable efforts to promote competitive and market-based rates for contractor services and materials (see Chapter II (Phillips) (approximately 98% of PSEP agreements with contractors and suppliers were either competitive sourcing event)); and used a reasonable amount of company and contractor resources given the project's complexity (an over two-mile hydrotest in populated areas) and work scope changes (expanded scope to address a leak, need for a Caltrans permit, installation of pipe to avoid impacting the community and facilitate future PSEP work, and installation of additional pressure control fittings not anticipated in the original scope of work).